Integrator: In signal processing circuits

-A current integrator is an electronic device performing a time integration of an electric current, thus measuring a total electric charge.
-A charge amplifier is an example of current integrator.
+More sophisticated current integrator circuits build on this relation, such as the charge amplifier.
 A current integrator is also used to measure the electric charge on a Faraday cup in a residual gas analyzer to measure partial pressures of gasses in a vacuum.
 Another application of current integration is in ion beam deposition, where the measured charge directly corresponds to the number of ions deposited on a substrate, assuming the charge state of the ions is known.
 The two current-carrying electrical leads must to be connected to the ion source and the substrate, closing the electric circuit which in part is given by the ion beam.